onlyhavecans/squirrels.wtf/content/posts/chef-frustrations.md

 I know that most would feel that statement isn't fair, since it teaches you all about the design and system behind how chef works, and that it does; but it still feels like not enough to be useful and here is why.

-## Anti-pattern Two: We Have no Patterns...
+## Anti-pattern Two: We Have no Patterns

 Learn Chef teaches you how chef works but not really how to use it at any level of scale; There is no real world usage taught anywhere.
 It teaches you to set up a Chef Enterprise server and then re-inventing the wheel with a homemade apache or ntp cookbook, and push it all to a vm _but you would rarely do this in practice right?_